Understanding Parkinson’s Law To Overcome Procrastination

 2. Estimate the Time Required: Determine how long the task should reasonably take.

-3. Set a Deadline: Set a deadline that is shorter than your initial estimate.
+3. Set a Deadline: Set a deadline shorter than your initial estimate.

-4. Break Down the Task: If the task is large, break it down into smaller, manageable parts.
+4. Break Down the Task: If the task is enormous, break it into smaller, manageable parts.

 5. Start Immediately: Begin the task as soon as possible to create momentum.